72 Electric Hours in Bamako

 Hippodrome quarter (Hotel Azalai Salam)

-Same hotel keeps luggage light; taxis to Badalabougou clubs cost under $2
+Same hotel keeps luggage light.
+Taxis to Badalabougou clubs cost under $2

-Canoe Breakfast & Final Spices
+See all Bamako accommodation options →Canoe Breakfast & Final Spices

 Where to Stay Tonight